 Before launching, you should have already tested the product.
 Launching too early may destroy your reputation and may lead to users not trusting your company.
 The technique is to focus on the usage of the product that has already been tested.
 Also, consider alternative actions, if ever there will be issues after the launch.
 Make sure to inform your users or customers and appropriately advise them, just in case there will be technical glitches.
 If there may be problems in launching too early, there are more problems which can result to launching too late or too slow.
 It is normal for startups to have apprehensions in dealing with possible issues and customer feedback.
 However, you will never know how your product will fair in the market if you will not launch.
 Just make sure that you plan carefully on its launching – determine possible problems and solutions.
 This way, you can also test your product and you can learn from real end-users.
 Just make sure, however, as mentioned earlier, that you appropriately inform and advise your customers.

 Your startup needs an identity.
 This can only be achieved through proper branding and carefully planned marketing strategies.
 Invest on branding and marketing.
 Do not hesitate to hire and find yourself an expert on these matters.
 The branding and marketing professional can concentrate on how your product and company will be presented to its potential customers, while you can focus on making and improving your product and running your business.

 There are other mistakes which every startup makes.
 However, these are the common biggest mistakes which are very avoidable.
+Stay on top of your tasks with a free project management software and organizing your ideas.
 Knowing these avoidable mistakes would help you and your startup save up on the cost of these mistakes and rather appropriate your resources to other areas of your business.